ResilientEcosystem/node-manager/README.md

-#The repo has moved to
+# The codebase has moved to
 https://github.com/resilientdb/resilientdb/tree/master/deploy/node_manager